Skip to main content

 Screen shot of the Vision Zero dashboard

-The county has a median tree planting program that was created to plant trees along 92 miles of previously unplanted roadways.
+• Median Tree Program - The median tree planting program was created to plant trees along 92 miles of previously unplanted roadways.
 This program greatly helps our communities to increase the tree canopy which helps to reduce heat by providing shade.
-The program is currently at 90% completion of the original list of locations to be planted.
+The program is currently just over 90% completion of the original list of locations to be planted.

 Photo of a newly planted row of young trees in the middle of a median